 I don’t get to go hiking as often as I would like, so when I saw pictures of the San Sebastian coastline and found a half day hiking tour with San Sebastian Urban Adventure, I knew I had to do it.
 I love finding fun ways to fit in exercise while on vacation and “Hiking the St. James Way” was advertised as moderate intensity.
-The St. James Way is more popularly referred to as Camino De Santiago, which is a famous pilgrimage route, but I didn’t real know much about it before we went.
-The night before our hike it rained and there was rain in the forecast, so I was worried the hike would be cancelled.
+The St. James Way is more popularly referred to as Camino De Santiago, which is a famous pilgrimage route, but I didn’t know much about it before we went.
+The night before our hike it rained and there was rain in the forecast, so I was worried the the Camino walking tours would be cancelled.
 We really got lucky and had such a great time.

 Hiking the Camino De Santiago

 So we were off.
 The website had mentioned the beginning of the hike is pretty steep and it was.
 There were a lot of stairs, but it wasn’t too bad, especially since Maria stopped us to show us ponies just beside the path.
 This part of the path was wide and paved.
 And we had our first of what would be many scenic views.

 Then when we got to what seemed like the trailhead marked with a sign, the trail was no longer paved but it was clearly marked.
 Maria led the way and began to tell us about the Camino de Santiago, also known as the St. James Way.
 It is the pilgrimage route to the Cathedral of Santiago de Compostela in Galicia in northwestern Spain, where tradition has it that the remains of the apostle St. James the Great are buried.
 The route consists of 38 day hikes.
 There are hostels along the way for the pilgrims to sleep.
 Pilgrims get a “passport” which they get stamped along the way.
 They also carry a seashell to symbolize the pilgrimage.
 It all sounded very interesting, but not something I would ever do.
 Who could take off that much time from work?